LIFEHUBBER

 AI Radar

 Some headlines may make this sound like "China banned AI layoffs."
-The more useful reading is narrower: Chinese courts and arbitration decisions appear to be signaling that AI replacement alone may not automatically justify dismissing workers.
+The more careful reading is narrower: Chinese courts and arbitration decisions appear to be signaling that AI replacement alone may not automatically justify dismissing workers.

 Office workers walking through a modern business district.